Roundup of reusable snack bags that are perfect for back-to-school lunches and on-the-go snacks.

 I’m not sure why it took so long for snack bags to catch on but nowadays you can find them in many gift stores and natural food co-ops and stores like Whole Foods.
 If you can’t find what you want locally, there are tons available online.
 Now that my boys are teens, I’ve had to drop some of the cutesy kid bags out of rotation, and we lean more toward basic prints and solid colors.
 Personally, I love the bold, fun graphics like the Lunchskins or Fluf bags below!

-Reusable Sandwich Wraps
+Reusable Sandwich Bags and Sandwich Wraps

 Sandwich wraps are the perfect solution when you need something small for a sandwich instead of a bulky food container.
 Plus they double as a placemat for lunches on-the-go!